TraitzTech/.github/README.md

 ## Team

-Our diverse team of eight professionals embodies a spectrum of character traits, skills, and expertise.
+Our diverse team of professionals embodies a spectrum of character traits, skills, and expertise.
 Together, we synergize our talents, experience, and passion to deliver top-notch solutions and exceed client expectations.

 ## Contact Us